ian-flores/startbootstrap-clean-blog-jekyll/about.md

 ---
 layout: page
 title: About Me
-description: Competition is always injurious to the species, and you have plenty of resources to avoid it! - Pyotr Kropotkin
+description: Equality in mutual relations with the solidarity arising from it, this is the most powerful weapon of the animal world in the struggle for existence. - Pyotr Kropotkin
 background: '/img/nasa_pr.jpg'
 ---